AdrianMikk/Portfolio-2/README.md

 ## About Me

 I am a Frontend Developer passionate about creating beautiful and functional websites.
 I have a background in design and a keen eye for detail.
-I am proficient in HTML, CSS, and JavaScript and have experience working with React, Node.js, and MongoDB.
+I am proficient in HTML, CSS, Tailwind, JavaScript, React & Bootstrap.
 I am a quick learner and always eager to expand my skill set.

 ## Skills